json-everything/json-everything-blog/_posts/2024/2024-04-17-more-performance-updates.md

 - single evaluation - 27% reduced run time / 5% reduced allocations
 - repeated evaluations - 22% reduced run time / negligible allocation reduction

-I was really hoping for more out of this exercise, but something is... something.
+I was really hoping for more out of this exercise, but anything is something.
 And as with JSON Pointer, I'll keep working on it.

 ### API changes